Breast implant illness

-Breast implant illness (BII), also known as autoimmune/autoinflammatory syndrome induced by adjuvants (ASIA), along with other terms, is a purported condition that is said to affect certain women with breast implants, with symptoms Its acceptance as a legitimate disease is controversial, but meta-analyses consistently underscore that "women with implants tend to have increases in symptoms and diagnoses compared to similar women in the general population," and that this particularly but not exclusively affects those with underlying allergies or autoimmune diseases.
+Breast implant illness (BII), also known as autoimmune/autoinflammatory syndrome induced by adjuvants (ASIA), along with other terms, is a condition that affects certain women with breast implants, with symptoms Its acceptance as a legitimate disease is controversial, but meta-analyses consistently underscore that "women with implants tend to have increases in symptoms and diagnoses compared to similar women in the general population," and that this particularly but not exclusively affects those with underlying allergies or autoimmune diseases.
 Nonetheless, it remains poorly defined, and its existence has still not been conclusively proven.
 The idea of BII has existed since the 1960s, but it has more recently been popularized on social media.
 There are currently no diagnostic criteria nor specific diagnostic tests, thus BII is considered to be a diagnosis of exclusion.